Vectorized/solady/README.md

 ## Safety

-While Solady has been heavily tested, there may be parts that may yield unexpected emergent behavior when used with other code.
+While Solady has been heavily tested, some parts may yield unexpected emergent behavior when used with other code.

-Please always include your own thorough tests when using Solady.
+Please always include your own thorough tests when using Solady to make sure it works correctly with your code.

 This is **experimental software** and is provided on an "as is" and "as available" basis.